I I’m I

 While I am not at Nursery, I have two children, who keep me very busy.
 We spend lots of our time having adventures and visits lots of exciting places.
 We like to go on bike rides and I might see you at soft play!

-A Parent's Guide to Key Person's at St George's
+A Parent's Guide to a Key Person Approach at St George's

 INFORMATION FOR PARENTS